Here's an easy-to-understand guide that answers this basic question

 How is it possible?
 Ram was investing a measly Rs 1,000 per month aggregating to Rs 3.6 lakh whereas Shyam was investing Rs 12,000 every month summing to Rs 14.40 lakh.
 Well, it is possible because of the compounding interest.
-Some people call the eight wonder of the world because of its power to multiply money over a long period.
+Some people call it the eighth wonder of the world because of its power to multiply money over a long period.
 If you invest in a disciplined manner and give your investments plenty of time, you can achieve most of your goals without much pain.
 For some academic interest, how much do you think Shyam will have to invest to create a corpus of Rs 31 lakh?
 Well, he will have to invest around Rs 14,000 per month for 10 years to create that kind of corpus.

 If you are still not inspired enough to start your investment plan right away, here is a quick list of habits that stops you from being rich.

 Waiting for the perfect plan: Spending months or years to come up with a fool-proof investment plan is not a great idea.
 There is no guarantee that your perfect plan is indeed going to be perfect.
 So, start right away.

 Starting late: It is extremely difficult or almost impossible to catch up with someone who has started investing regularly much earlier.
 Even with a very large investment, you would find it difficult to catch up.
 Once again, start now.

 Investing for short-term: Try to think beyond a few months or a year.
 You think of short-term investments only when you have short-term goals.
 Long-term goals need long-term investments.
 The basic rule: stick to debt investments for goals that are below three years.
 Invest in equity if your goal is five years away or longer.